 Salsa Verde Ingredients

-- Tomatillos: These small and round green tomato look-a-likes are one of the main components in an authentic Mexican salsa verde recipe.
-Remove the papery husks before boiling them.
+- Tomatillos: These small and round green tomato look-a-likes are one of the main components in an authentic salsa verde recipe.
+Remove the papery husks before roasted or boiling them.
 If you’ve never cooked with them before, learn all about tomatillos.

-- Jalapeños: A handful of jalapeños in this salsa gives it the perfect amount of spice without it being overwhelming.
+- Chile peppers: A handful of jalapeños in this salsa gives it the perfect amount of spice without it being overwhelming.
 I removed the seeds so it wouldn’t be too spicy, but you can leave them in if you prefer.
 If you like it extra spicy, use serrano peppers instead.

 - White onion and garlic: Because it isn’t a real salsa without these two.